Joint replacement: Hip

 Hip replacement can be performed as a total replacement or a hemi (half) replacement.
 A total hip replacement consists of replacing both the acetabulum and the femoral head while hemiarthroplasty generally only replaces the femoral head.
 Hip replacement is currently the most common orthopaedic operation, though patient satisfaction short- and long-term varies widely.

 It is unclear whether the use of assistive equipment would help in post-operative care.

+Hip replacement surgery can be performed from three main directions, each with advantages and disadvantages The classical approach is the posterior, and requires dissection of the gluteus maximus and other large muscles of the back of the thigh to access the acetabulum.
+The anterior approach accesses the hip joint from the front, with less large muscle dissection but due to the proximity of the femoral artery, corresponding vein, and main nerve bundle for the leg lying just medial to the acetabulum the surgeon must exercise caution and maintain suitable landmarks.
+The lateral approach dissects smaller muscles than the posterior approach, but has similar navigation concerns as the anterior approach.
+Surgeon experience tends to determine the surgeon's preference, meaning that the surgeon will only rarely deviate from what method they were initially trained to use.

 Knee

 Knee replacement involves exposure of the front of the knee, with detachment of part of the quadriceps muscle (vastus medialis) from the patella.
 The patella is displaced to one side of the joint, allowing exposure of the distal end of the femur and the proximal end of the tibia.
 The ends of these bones are then accurately cut to shape using cutting guides oriented to the long axis of the bones.
 The cartilages and the anterior cruciate ligament are removed; the posterior cruciate ligament may also be removed but the tibial and fibular collateral ligaments are preserved.
 Metal components are then impacted onto the bone or fixed using polymethylmethacrylate (PMMA) cement.
 Alternative techniques exist that affix the implant without cement.
 These cement-less techniques may involve osseointegration, including porous metal prostheses.

 The operation typically involves substantial postoperative pain, and includes vigorous physical rehabilitation.
-The recovery period may be 6 weeks or longer and may involve the use of mobility aids (e.g. walking frames, canes, crutches) to enable the person's return to preoperative mobility.
+The recovery period may be six weeks or longer and may involve the use of mobility aids (e.g. walking frames, canes, crutches) to enable the person's return to preoperative mobility.